Transmission of packets on a hierarchical network: Statistics and explosive percolation: Introduction

 The transport of packets on a network is also analogous to the site percolation problem.
 When the percolating network supports a giant cluster, then communication is possible through this large connected component, otherwise communication breaks down.
 Recently, Achlioptas $et$ $al.$ \cite{achliop} studied percolation for the Erdos Renyi model using a product rule and found that the giant component emerged suddenly at the percolation threshold, and that the percolation transition was discontinuous.
 This discontinuous percolation transition appears when the growth of the largest cluster is systematically suppressed thereby promoting the formation of several large components that eventually merge in an explosive way \cite{friedman}.
-Several aggregation models, based on percolation, have been developed to achieve this change in the nature of transition. \cite{achliop,radicchi,ziff,araujo,moreira,chao,dsouza,manna}.
-Recent studies argue that the transition is really a continuous transition, with the discontinuity seen being due to the finite size of the lattice \cite{daCosta, riordan}.
+Several aggregation models, based on percolation, have been developed to achieve this change in the nature of transition \cite{achliop,radicchi,ziff,araujo,chen,moreira,chao,dsouza,manna}.
+Recent numerical studies argue that the transition is really a continuous transition, with the discontinuity seen being due to the finite size of the lattice \cite{daCosta}.
+For the Achlioptas case, rigorous mathematical arguments confirm that the transition in the model, is really continuous \cite{riordan}.
+However, other models show what appears to be a genuine first order transition \cite{araujo, chen}.